 Of course, this list does not imply anyone’s personal endorsement of the material or responsibility for blemishes.
 All opinions on this site are my own, but they would be poorly communicated if not for the people above.
 Thank you!

-Articles on this site are eclectic, and draw from content prepared between 1980 and 2022.
-Topics include ethics, art, fitness, finances, health, psychology, and vegetarianism.
+Articles on this site are eclectic, and draw from content prepared between 1980 and 2024.
+Topics touch on all of life's categories, and blend them with logical rationality and my own particular system of ethics.
 The common theme connecting all articles is moral philosophy, even if that is not immediately apparent.
 Any of my articles that touch on "the good and virtuous life" will be published here.
-These articles interrelate with my upcoming theory of ethics, two decades in preparation.
+These articles interrelate with my incipient theory of ethics, two decades in preparation.
+This Book and Journal is the gradual unfolding of that ethic, and my living autobiography, in a collection of individual books that fit into groups of book collections.

 I welcome and appreciate constructive feedback and conversation with readers.
 You can reach me at mattanaw@mattanaw.com (site related), cmcavanaugh@g.harvard.edu (academic related), or christopher.matthew.cavanaugh@member.mensa.org (intelligence related), or via the other social media channels listed at the bottom of the site.